Differentiable means that the derivative exists ...

 Let's calculate the limit for |x| at the value 0:

+The limit does not exist!
 To see why, let's compare left and right side limits:

 The limits are different on either side, so the limit does not exist.

 So the function f(x) = |x| is not differentiable

 A good way to picture this in your mind is to think: